DFE-Digital/early-careers-framework/docs/source/ecf/definitions-and-states.html.md

 | `active`     | A partnership between a provider, school and delivery partner has been agreed and confirmed by the provider    | Providers can view, confirm and update `active` partnerships     |
 | `challenged`     | A partnership between a provider, school and delivery partner has been changed or dissolved by the school     | Providers can only view `challenged` partnerships    |

+<div class="govuk-inset-text"> The 2025 cohort will be the last to have challenge fields in partnership responses.
+From 2026, schools will make changes at an individual participant level (for example, moving an ECT to a different provider) rather than challenging a school-wide partnership.</div>

 [View more detailed specifications for the partnerships schema](/api-reference/reference-v3.html#schema-ecfpartnershipattributes)

 ### Participant statuses